 Examines the interplay among the biophysical environment, social organization, and human social behavior with a focus on the social and environmental consequences of the organization of daily life.
 Students will study how various societal institutions and structures influence the definition of and response to the physical environment.
 PREREQUISITE: Upper-division standing.
-OFFERED: Sem.
-II, 2019-20.
+OFFERED: With sufficient demand.